 • Build community with a cohort of other students from across the country interested in exploring a career in this sector.

-• Qualify for the selection process for a paid year-long fellowship (post-graduation) with a land conservation organization to gain on-the-job experience at a critical time in their academic and early career.
+• Qualify to apply for a paid, year-long fellowship (post-graduation) with a land conservation organization to gain on-the-job experience at a critical time in their academic and early career.

-The Land Trust Alliance is pleased to announce its 2024-25 student scholarship cohort for its Scholars for Conservation Leadership Program, part of an ongoing partnership with the USDA Forest Service.
-The 2024-25 program benefits 10 undergraduate students from across the United States selected to attend a professional development experience in conjunction with this year’s Rally: The National Land Conservation Conference in Providence, Rhode Island.
+The Land Trust Alliance is pleased to announce its 2025-26 student scholarship cohort for its Scholars for Conservation Leadership Program.
+The 2025-26 program benefits nine undergraduate students from across the United States selected to attend a professional development experience in conjunction with Rally 2025: The National Land Conservation Conference in Cleveland, Ohio.

 North Carolina A&T State University